-We are pleased to share our latest application note, “Photoluminescence Spectroscopy of a White-Light Emitting Perovskite Structure”.
-In this latest research, we study the photoluminescence properties of a perovskite light emitter using the FLS1000 Photoluminescence Spectrometer.
+In our latest application note “Photoluminescence Spectroscopy of a White-Light Emitting Perovskite Structure” we study the photoluminescence properties of a perovskite light emitter using the FLS1000 Photoluminescence Spectrometer.

-In this note the CIE colour coordinates and the excited state lifetimes of a promising white light emitting perovskite, (DMEN)PbBr4, are measured using the FLS1000.
+In this note the CIE colour coordinates and the excited state lifetimes of a promising white light emitting perovskite structure, (DMEN)PbBr4, are measured using the FLS1000.
 These measurements were performed in collaboration with the Kanatzidis group at Northwestern University who synthesised the , (DMEN) PbBr4 sample.

-To find out how our team at Edinburgh Instruments can help you with your research requirements of perovskite structures, simply contact us today.
+If you are working with perovskite structures and would like to find out how our team at Edinburgh Instruments can help you with your research, simply contact us today.